 Hypothesis 1.
 Ceteris paribus, we expect the highest likelihood of partisan gerrymandering challenges to congressional maps in states where there is direct language affecting partisan gerrymandering, and the lowest likelihood in states where there is neither direct nor indirect language that could be used to restrain partisan gerrymandering.
 In the intermediate category, we expect the states with only an indirect constitutional constraint on partisan gerrymandering.

 Turning now to the evidence.
 As shown in Table 1, in states with an explicit constitutional prohibition on partisan gerrymandering, where congressional districting was under single party legislative control and the redistricting authority actually offered a map, a challenge to the map was brought in only 5 of the 14 such states, FL, OH, UT, NY, OR).
 In states with an indirect constitutional provision (e.g. Pennsylvania and North Carolina in the previous round) and the same prerequisites above, a challenge was brought in only 4 of the 15 states, KY, NM, NC, MD.
-In states where neither direct nor indirect provisions were found and the same prerequisites as above were met, a challenge was brought in only 2 of the 9 states., Kansas and New Jersey.
+In states where neither direct nor indirect provisions were found and the same prerequisites as above were met, a challenge was brought in only 2 of the 9 states, Kansas and New Jersey.
 Thus, in the decision to bring a challenge, the direct or indirect nature of the state constitutional provisions did not substantially affect whether a challenge would be brought, however, the absence of any sort of prohibition on partisan gerrymandering resulted in fewer challenges being brought.

 As also noted earlier, in the 20220 round when there was a partisan gerrymandering challenge to a congressional map in cases resolved before the 2022 election, in 3 (OH, MD, NY) of the 11 (FL, KY, NM, NC, OH, UT, KS, MD, NJ, NY, OR) instances where there was such a challenge the court agreed that the challenged map was unconstitutional.
 But what can we say about the likely influence of state constitutional provisions on the success of partisan gerrymandering challenges?
 In particular, are states with constitutional provisions that prohibit favoring or disfavoring particular candidates more likely, ceteris paribus, to have a successful gerrymandering challenge?